-Mantuan cake
+Mantuan Cake

 The ingredients of the Mantuan cake are butter, almonds, eggs, flour, sugar, and baking powder.
 This dessert is characterized by the volume it reaches during baking and its fragrance.
 The real Mantuan cake has a circular shape and is mainly characterized by its thickness, which, after baking, should be no more than 2 cm.
 The surface is covered with toasted almonds, and its texture inside is soft and buttery.